jimholgate/readtextextension/gists/setup_piper/README.md

 PowerShell supersedes the classic console.
 The safest way to run a [python][5] script is by opening it in [Visual Studio Code][6] and clicking the "Run" button.
-Visual Studio Code will show if it finds any issues.
+When you install Python, be sure to check the box that adds the file path to the Python executable to your local path settings.
+When you try to run the `check_piper` script, Visual Studio Code will show if it finds any issues.

 > VBScript is deprecated.
 In future releases of Windows, VBScript will
 > be available as a feature on demand before its removal from the